-Paris is more than just a city; it’s a mosaic of villages and neighborhoods (Montmartre, Belleville, Saint Germian des Près, Batignolles…), each with its own identity, each different from the others.
+Paris is more than just a city; it’s a mosaic of villages and neighborhoods (Montmartre, Pigalle, Saint Germain des Près, Batignolles…), each with its own identity, each different from the others.
 You’ll soon fall under the spell of their architecture, their appearance and their atmosphere.

-From Les3chambres you can get to the main monuments and museums of Paris on foot: the Louvre, the Musée d’Orsay, the Eiffel Tower or Montmartre.
+From Les3chambres you can get to the main monuments and museums of Paris on foot: 20 minutes from the Louvre, 30 minutes from the Musée d’Orsay, 45 minutes from the Eiffel Tower and only 10 minutes from Montmartre.

 The best way to get a feel for Paris is on foot.
 Take the time to head off in search of the city and its inhabitants as they really are, together with their mysteries and historical anecdotes.

 Street by street, seek out the unusual, soak up the personality of each of the different neighborhoods, where craftspeople, artists and shopkeepers await you in their workshops and boutiques.

 The Eiffel Tower is the symbol of Paris, a feat of architectural engineering, a visual signpost, a glittering beacon in the skies of the capital and the most visited paid-for monument in the world.
 The Eiffel Tower, 324 meter tall, is located on the Champs de Mars on the left banks of the Seine river and was constructed by Gustave Eiffel in 1889 for the Universal exhibition in Paris.